The Castle: Aik Umeed

 The Castle: Aik Umeed is a 2001 Pakistani television drama series, the third series made by Elysée Productions.
 It was scripted by Haseena Moin, produced by Tasmina Sheikh, and directed by Zulfiqar Sheikh.
-Actors Talat Hussain, Samina Ahmad, Shakeel, Shagufta Ejaz, Bilal Ahmad, Humayun Saeed, Asma Anwar, Nayyar Ejaz, Tasmina Sheikh, and Rehan Sheikh appeared.
+It starred Talat Hussain, Samina Ahmad, Shakeel, Shagufta Ejaz, Bilal Ahmad, Humayun Saeed, Asma Anwar, Nayyar Ejaz, Tasmina Sheikh, and Rehan Sheikh.
 The Scottish politician Alex Salmond has a brief non-speaking cameo as a ghost at one point, and is listed in the credits for all 24 episodes.

 Synopsis

 Aik Umeed is an Urdu phrase meaning "a hope".
 The story dealt with Pakistani immigrants to Scotland, and was shot on location in Scotland and Pakistan.
 Wedderburn Castle was the location of much of the Scottish action.

+Plot

+The story begins with Fawad Ali Syed, a wealthy Pakistani lawyer who settled in England and lives in a grand castle in Scotland after marrying an English woman.
+Following the death of his wife, his only son Adeel becomes the center of his life.
+Although Adeel secretly marries an English woman without informing his father, Fawad eventually accepts the marriage and prepares to welcome the couple, but they are tragically killed in a car accident before they can visit him.
+Grief-stricken and left without an heir, Fawad invites his estranged relatives from Pakistan to the castle with the intention of distributing his vast estate.
+As they gather, each character brings personal ambitions, emotional burdens, and hopes of inheritance.
+Among them are Nayab, Fawad's former love, her mentally challenged son Fayz, her humorous brother Munawwar, Professor Yousuf and his artistic daughter Channel, as well as the young visitors Armani, Arsal, and Someet.